PyramidDevelopers/hr.infopro/README.md

 * Reducing size of Employers
 * Including third logo on home page
 * Adding OnHover for the three boxes in Employers
-* Restyling Job Seeker Tips
+* Restyling Job Seeker Tips - Done, link to be fixed in index.js
 * Fixing images in all the pages
 * Cleanup the Repo